 Key Safeguarding Roles

 - It is vital that any concern you have for a child’s welfare, however small is recorded and passed to our Safeguarding Leads.
 The Headteacher Mr Jason Eveleigh is the Designated Safeguarding Lead (DSL) and the 2 Deputy Designated Safeguarding Leads (DDSLs) are our SENCo Mrs Rachel Elliott and our Home School Liaison Worker, Mrs Emma Keitch.

-- All staff members at Westover Green Primary School have an important role to play in helping to identify welfare concerns and possible indicators of abuse or neglect at an early stage.
+- All staff members at Westover Green Community School have an important role to play in helping to identify welfare concerns and possible indicators of abuse or neglect at an early stage.

 - If the Designated Leads above are not available or if it is out of school hours you should ring: Children's Services on 0300 123 2224

 - Our Child Protection and Safeguarding Policy can be found on our policies and important documents page.